 The rules of the House of Representatives generally grant Members an opportunity to review legislative measures by governing the length of time the measures must be made available before being considered on the floor.
-Different House rules establish availability requirements for reported bills and resolutions, unreported bills and joint resolutions, conference committee reports, and special rules (resolutions reported by the Rules Committee intended to regulate floor consideration of a measure named in the resolution).
+Different House rules establish availability requirements for reported bills and resolutions, unreported bills and joint resolutions, conference committee reports, and special rules (resolutions reported by the Rules Committee intended to regulate floor consideration of a measure or measures named in the resolution).

-Under House rules, draft committee reports and unreported bills and joint resolutions are considered available under these rules if they are "publicly available in electronic form at a location designated by the Committee on House Administration."
-Conference committee reports and accompanying joint explanatory statements are also considered available if they are in electronic form at such a location.
+Under House rules, draft committee reports and unreported bills and joint resolutions are considered available under these rules if they are "publicly available in electronic form at an electronic document repository operated by the Clerk."
+Conference committee reports and accompanying joint explanatory statements are also considered available if they are in electronic form at this location.
 It is not a requirement under the rule that the measures be available in the designated location.
 Instead, the House rule is meant to provide an additional means through which Members, congressional staff, and the general public can access these documents.3